manfredsteyer/2019_08_26/tddd_en.md

 ### Domain Organization using Layers

-Our domain identification approach leads to column subdivisions ("swimlanes") for domains.
-Those domains can be organized with layers of libraries which leads to row subdivisions:
+For domains we use column subdivisions ("swimlanes").
+Moreover, those domains can be organized with layers of libraries which leads to row subdivisions:

 ![](domains-layer.png)

-Note how each layer could consists one (1) or more **libraries**
+Note how each layer could consists one or more **libraries**

 >While using layers is quite a traditional way of organizing an domain, there are also alternatives like hexagonal architectures or clean architecture.

 #### What about shared functionality?

-For those aspects that are to be *shared* and used across domains, an additional ``Shared`` swimlane is used.
-Shared domains can be quite useful.
-Consider - for example - a shared domain with libraries for authentication or logging.
+For those aspects that are to be *shared* and used across domains, an additional ``shared`` swimlane is used.
+Shared libraries can be quite useful.
+Consider - for example - shared libraries for authentication or logging.

->  Note: the `shared` column corresponds to the Shared Kernel proposed by DDD and also includes technical libraries to share.
+>  Note: the `shared` swimlane corresponds to the Shared Kernel proposed by DDD and also includes technical libraries to share.

 #### How to prevent high coupling?

-Access rules can be defined to constrain which libraries can use/depend upon other libraries.
+Access constrains define which libraries can use/depend upon other libraries.
 Typically, each layer is only allowed to communicate with underlying layers.
 Cross-domain access is allowed only with the ``shared`` area.
 The benefit of using these restrictions can result in loose coupling and thus increased maintainability.

 > To prevent too much logic to be put into the ``shared`` area, the approach presented here also uses APIs that publish building blocks for other domains.
 This corresponds to the idea of Open Services in DDD.

 Regarding the shared part, one can see the following two characteristics:

 *  As the grayed-out blocks indicate, most ``util`` libraries are in the ``shared`` area, especially as aspects such as authentication or logging are used across systems.
-The same applies to general UI libraries that ensure a system-wide look and feel.
-* UI features contained in the `shared` library are usually global UI, custom UI component libraries, etc.
+*  The same applies to general UI libraries that ensure a system-wide look and feel.

 #### What about feature-specific functionality?

-Notice that domain-specific `feature` libraries, however, are not in the shared area.
+Notice that domain-specific `feature` libraries, however, are not in the ``shared`` area.
 Feature-related code should be placed within its own domain.

 While developers may elect to share feature code (between domains), this practice can lead to shared responsibilities, more coordination effort, and breaking changes.
 Hence, it should only be shared sparingly.